BuidlGuidl/eth-tech-tree-backend/README.md

 3. Seed data in your local Firebase instance:

-    Copy the `packages/local_db/seed.sample.json` to `packages/local_db/seed.json` and tweak the data as you see fit.
-Then run the following command:
+    Run the following command:

     ```bash
     yarn seed
     ```

-    To seed it to empty _*live*_ firestore instance you can use `yarn seed --force-prod`.
-If there is data in the live instance, it will not seed it again to bypass it use `yarn seed --reset --force-prod`
+    You should now have this file `packages/local_db/seed.json` that you can edit and reseed if you have need.
+To overwrite the existing data use `yarn seed --reset`.

 4. Install challenge folders where tests will be executed